Welcoming immigrants and refugees

-Borderless works with local churches in cross-cultural mission, reaching African refugees and immigrants who are building new lives in our communities.
+Borderless works with local churches in cross-cultural mission, reaching refugees and immigrants who are building new lives in our communities.
 Escaping war, political or religious persecution, moving for economic reasons or as international workers and students, many come from countries and people groups where there is no viable gospel witness.
 Crossing borders, leaving all that is known behind, they come in search of a better life.
-We work to welcome these travelers, build relationships with them, and in doing so introduce them to the gospel of Jesus Christ.
+We work to welcome these travelers, build relationships with them, and in doing so, introduce them to the gospel of Jesus Christ.

 Loving our neighbor